Schofield equation

 The Schofield Equation is a method of estimating the basal metabolic rate (BMR) of adult men and women published in 1985.

 This is the equation used by the WHO in their technical report series.
 The equation that is recommended to estimate BMR by the US Academy of Nutrition and Dietetics is the Mifflin-St. Jeor equation.

-The equations for estimating BMR in kJ/day (kilojoules per day) from body mass (kg) are:
+The equations for estimating BMR in kJ/day (kilojoules per day) from the body mass W (kg) are: